 Kelly Blackwell is a Certified Senior Advisor (CSA)®.
-She has been a healthcare professional for over 30 years, with experience working as a bedside nurse and as a Clinical Manager.
-She has a passion for educating, assisting and advising seniors throughout the healthcare process.
+She has been a health care professional for more than 30 years, with experience working as a bedside nurse and as a clinical manager.
+She has a passion for educating, assisting, and advising seniors throughout the health care process.

-Original Medicare (Parts A and B) covers many of your health care needs, from doctor’s visits to hospitalization, but it does not cover all of your health care costs.
+Original Medicare (Parts A and B) covers many of your health care needs, from doctor’s visits to hospitalization, but it doesn’t cover all of your health care costs.
 You may pay a percentage, on average 20%, of the costs if you need surgery or have other significant health issues, which can add up.

 Medicare Advantage has the following characteristics:

-Medigap, meanwhile, includes the following elements:
+Medigap plans include the following elements:

-Compare Medicare Advantage and Medigap
+Comparing Medicare Advantage vs Medigap

 |Medicare Supplement (Medigap) Insurance||Medicare Advantage|

-|Choosing doctors and hospitals||Any doctor or hospital is acceptable as long as they accept Medicare assignment (most do).||For many plans, you’re limited to health care professionals and hospitals within the network designated by your plan provider.|
+|Choosing Doctors and Hospitals||Any doctor or hospital is acceptable as long as they accept Medicare assignment (most do).||For many plans, you’re limited to health care professionals and hospitals within the network designated by your plan provider.|

 |Referrals||Referrals aren’t needed for specialist care.||You may need a referral to see a specialist within the network.|

-|Network restrictions||There is no network.
+|Network Restrictions||There’s no network.
 Your coverage extends across the U.S. for those providers who accept Medicare.
-For worldwide emergency services, you will pay up front and submit the bill for reimbursement where applicable.||You are limited to health care within your network for many plan types.
-There may be exceptions if you are traveling and need emergency care.|
+For worldwide emergency services, you’ll pay up front and submit the bill for reimbursement where applicable.||You’re limited to health care within your network for many plan types.
+There may be exceptions if you’re traveling and need emergency care.|

 |Enrollment||Apply during your Initial Enrollment Period (IEP), which is the three months before, the month of, the three months after you turn 65.
-If you don’t sign up for Part B and Medigap during your IEP, the open enrollment period starts when you are enrolled in Part B and are 65, and lasts six months.||Apply during your Initial Enrollment Period or during the Annual Enrollment Period.|
+If you don’t sign up for Part B and Medigap during your IEP, the open enrollment period starts when you’re enrolled in Part B and are 65 and lasts six months.||Apply during your IEP the Annual Enrollment Period (AEP).|

 |Cost||You’ll pay your Original Medicare Part B premium as well as a plan premium.
-Except for the Part B annual deductible unless you are enrolled in Plan F or C, most other out-of-pocket expenses should be covered by the plan.||You’ll pay Part B premiums, but many plans don’t charge an additional premium, and some may pick up a portion of the Part B premium.
-You will have copays, coinsurance, and deductibles, but there is an annual out-of-pocket maximum.|
+Except for the Part B annual deductible, unless you’re enrolled in Plan F or C, most other out-of-pocket expenses should be covered by the plan.||You’ll pay Part B premiums, but many plans don’t charge an additional monthly premium, and some may pick up a portion of the Part B premium.
+You’ll have copays, coinsurance, and deductibles, but there’s an annual out-of-pocket maximum.|

-|Prescription drug coverage||Not covered.
-If you don’t have other drug coverage, sign up for a Medicare Prescription Drug Plan (Part D).||Many Medicare Advantage plans cover prescription drugs.|
+|Prescription Drug Coverage||Not covered.
+If you don’t have other drug coverage, sign up for a Medicare Prescription Drug Plan (Part D).||Many Medicare Advantage plans include prescription drug coverage.|

-|Do benefits change?||Not usually||Benefits may change annually|
+|Do Benefits Change?||Not usually||Benefits may change annually|

-|Is the plan renewable?||Renewal is guaranteed as long as you pay your premiums, and there is no annual election period.||Yes, unless you disenroll during the open enrollment period.|
+|Is the Plan Renewable?||Renewal is guaranteed as long as you pay your monthly premiums, and there’s no annual election period.||Yes, unless you disenroll during the open enrollment period.|

-|For whom it works best||Good option if you reside in a different part of the country for a portion of the year or enjoy the freedom of choosing any doctor either at home or while traveling within the US.||A good choice if you are healthy and don’t need frequent medical care or prescriptions; also a good choice if you like the simplicity of a single all-in-one plan.|
+|For Whom It Works Best||Good option if you reside in a different part of the country for a portion of the year or enjoy the freedom of choosing any doctor either at home or while traveling within the U.S.||A good choice if you’re healthy and don’t need frequent medical care or prescriptions; also a good choice if you like the simplicity of a single all-in-one plan.|

-|Extras||— Higher premiums, lower copays
+|Extra Benefits||— Higher premiums, lower copays

-— Requires underwriting after your Initial Enrollment Period
+— Requires underwriting after your IEP

 — Extensive coverage on many plans throughout the U.S. and abroad if you travel

-— Benefits standardized throughout the US
+— Benefits standardized throughout the U.S.

 |— Low premiums, higher co-pays